laxmikant-ainapure/upcxx/src/README.md

 returns the computed storage size needed to hold bytes for `a` followed by (in increasing memory address order) bytes of `b`, where padding bytes are inserted before `b` but not after.
 Thus storage sizes are not necessarily multiples of their alignment.
-There is a designated "invalid" storage size value inhabiting its own singleton specialization of `detail::storage_size<?,?>` (thus entirely static) which when cat'd with any other always poisons the result to be invalid as well.
+There is a designated "invalid" storage size value which when cat'd with any other always poisons the result to be invalid as well.
 The "empty" storage size has zero bytes and requires only one byte alignment.

+The invalid storage size has its own dedicated singleton type `detail::storage_size<-1,-1>`, and this is the only type which can encode the invalid value.
+This means that there is no instance of `detail::storage_size<_,_>` which can encode all possible storage size values.
+The closest you can get is `detail::storage_size<>` (uses default parameters) which is the fully dynamic specialization and can encode all values except invalid.

-Authors of `ubound` routines need not understand the complexities involved in `detail::sotrage_size`'s implementation.
+Authors of `ubound` routines need not understand the complexities involved in `detail::storage_size`'s implementation.
 The contract (or "concept" in C++ lingo) the superspace follows is conceptually simple, just remember the types are nearly as dynamic as the runtime values, so parameterize input types and aggressively compute return types.
-In the following specifications, any type parameter beginning with the prefix "SS" is implicitly some instantiation of `detail::storage_size<?,?>`.
+In the following specifications, any type parameter beginning with the prefix "SS" is implicitly some instantiation of `detail::storage_size<_,_>`.

 The factory functions/values for storage sizes are: